chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-2.md

 > - AUM growth over time
 > - Production growth over time

-This dashboard is updated every month and a live connection to the data ensures that the dashboard displays the most up-to-date AUM and production information available for every advisor in the firm.
-This was my first time using Power BI for a project.
+This dashboard is updated monthly, maintaining a live connection to ensure it displays the most up-to-date AUM and production information for every advisor in the firm.
+This project was my first experience using Power BI.

 ### Dashboard images: